adityachintala/UAV-tracking-tank/adi_doc.md

   <img src=https://github.com/adityachintala/UAV-tracking-tank/blob/main/img/Picture2.jpg?raw=true" alter="Step-2">
 </p>

-- The idea is to transmit and receive real time flight data on Ground Station (PC) and also receive and view live video and run python scripts to control our drone without manual RC input.
+- The idea is to receive the video stream from the camera(radio waves), run detections on it, perform calculations and then send the coordinates of the target to the flight controller(using telemetry).

 - We will be using a PixHawk 4 flight controller and a companion computer (Raspberry Pi 4) to control the drone